If you lose one or more teeth due to periodontal disease, or another cause, there is hope. Dental implants are changing the way people live!

 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 Small posts that protrude through the gums are then attached to the implant.
 These posts provide stable anchors for artificial replacement teeth.
 Dental Implants also help preserve facial structure, preventing the bone deterioration that occurs when teeth are missing.

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, Dr. Uemura or Dr. Vassilopoulos will address your specific needs and considerations.
+During these consultation visits, Dr. Uemura, Dr. Vassilopoulos or Dr. Shah will address your specific needs and considerations.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.

 We will also discuss fees and insurance at this time.
 There are many types of insurance plans, and coverage for implants is varied.
 We will be happy to assist you in obtaining any benefits to which you may be entitled.